-Who is to Blame in Heavy Equipment and Machinery Accidents at Work?
+Who is at Fault in Heavy Equipment and Machinery Accidents at Work?

 In occupations like construction, agriculture, mining, manufacturing, train and rail, petrochemical, trucking, and mining, heavy equipment, large machines, and vehicles are necessary to get the job done.
 As an employee, you are working with them to build, demolish, restore, and assemble things every single day.
 Being exposed to this constantly places you at a greater risk for injuries and death.

 If you were hurt in a heavy equipment or machinery accident, your entire life changes.
 Where you were once an able-bodied worker, you are now suffering from injuries, and may need around the clock medical attention, and possibly long-term disability.
 Depending on the type and severity of your injuries, you may be able to get back on the job after a few weeks or months of healing.
 But if you were significantly injured, you may never be able to return to your previous line of work.
 You may have to pursue an entirely different occupation, or you may never be able to work again.
 A catastrophic injury could very well result in a permanent disability, placing you in need of more financial compensation in order to enjoy a comfortable quality of life.